benkitia/personal-site/content/about.md

 #### Blog posts

-All [blog posts](https://bensonkitia.com/blog) published to bensonkitia.com are Copyrighted © 2022-present me, Benson Kitia.
-All Rights Reserved.
+All [blog posts](https://bensonkitia.com/blog) and other content published to bensonkitia.com are Copyrighted © 2022–present [Helianth](https://helianth.co/) and Benson V. All Rights Reserved.

 I’d generally love for my content to be referenced, quoted, or otherwise used under [fair use](https://en.wikipedia.org/wiki/Fair_use) (and with respect), but please don’t copy or republish my work without my permission.